-Parsing Expression Grammar (PEG) is a new way to specify recursive-descent parsers with limited backtracking.
+Parsing Expression Grammar (PEG) is a way to specify recursive-descent parsers with limited backtracking.
 The use of backtracking lifts the LL(1) restriction usually imposed by top-down parsers.
 In addition, PEG can define parsers with integrated lexing.

 Mouse is a tool to transcribe PEG into an executable parser written in Java.
 Unlike some existing PEG generators (e.g., Rats!), Mouse does not produce a storage-hungry "packrat parser", but a collection of transparent recursive procedures.
 An integral feature of Mouse is the mechanism for specifying semantics (also in Java).
 This makes Mouse a convenient tool if one needs an ad-hoc language processor.
 Being written in Java, the processor is operating-system independent.

-investigate the effects of limited backtracking in PEG.
+Included in the package is PEG Explorer, an interactive tool to investigate the effects of limited backtracking in PEG.

 Project page (opens in a separate window).

-Latest change 2017-03-01
+Latest change 2021-04-27